j0ju/x6100-fw-mangler/README.md

 ### Images

+ * `xiegu-v1.1.7-vanilla` - Xiegu orignal
+ * `r1cbu-v0.17.1-vanilla` - alternative of R1CBU
- * `xieug-v1.1.7-modded` - Xiegu orignal patched, add more userland tools to rootfs
+ * `xiegu-v1.1.7-modded` - Xiegu orignal patched, add more userland tools to rootfs
  * `r1cbu-v0.17.1-modded` - alternative of R1CBU, rootfs extended
+ * `multiboot-vanilla` - boots per default v1.1.7-vanilla, If you keep the left-most-button pressed until you see a changed boot logo of the R1CBU firmware to boot it.
- * `multiboot` - boots per default v1.1.7-modded, If you keep the left-most-button pressed until you see a changed boot logo of the R1CBU firmware to boot it.
+ * `multiboot-modded` - boots per default v1.1.7-modded, If you keep the left-most-button pressed until you see a changed boot logo of the R1CBU firmware to boot it.

 #### tl:dr Workflow